 You are then mailed the forms to figure out what to do with them yourself.
-If you are lucky the forms may come with instructions.
-I would caution you if you are planning to use any forms not prepared by an attorney to use the forms put out by the Texas Supreme Court.
+If you are l, lucky, the forms may come with instructions.
+I will caution you if you are planning to use any forms not prepared by an attorney to use the forms put out by the Texas Supreme Court.

 At least once a week I see someone trying to do their divorce themselves.
-One of the biggest mistakes that is made by these individuals is they try and use forms that are not Texas Specific.
-One of the cases I absorbed last week the Judge did not let the couple go for because there divorce decree talked about custody and had some weird non Texas possession schedule.
-The Judge told the couple he was not going to let them go forward because 1) we have conservatorship in Texas not custody and 2) The possession schedule was not something he would approve.
+One of the biggest mistakes that are made by these individuals is they try and use forms that are not Texas Specific.
+One of the cases I absorbed last week the Judge did not let the couple go for because their divorce decree talked about custody and had some weird non-Texas possession schedule.
+The Judge told the couple he was not going to let them go forward because 1) we have conservatorship in Texas, not custody and 2) The possession schedule was not something he would approve.
 The Judge then told the couple they needed an attorney.

 Texas Supreme Court Divorce Forms

 I am not going to discuss the forms put out by the Texas Supreme Court much other than to say pay attention to the boxes.
 The forms do not cover a lot of situations.
-Even if your case seems simple they were not designed to cover certain situations.
-In the situations in not covered there are boxes on the forms WARNING not to use the forms and to consult with an attorney.
+Even if your case seems simple, they were not designed to cover certain circumstances.
+In the situations in not included, there are boxes on the forms WARNING not to use the forms and to consult with an attorney.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”